UphillD/2020-ACA-Project/README.md

     $ ./bencher_L1.sh

-The bencher scripts will run every benchmark with every configuration of the appropriate memory level (L1, L2, ..).
+The bencher scripts will run every benchmark with every configuration of the appropriate memory level (L1, L2, ..), and place their outputs in the path:

-The plotter scripts will produce the graphs for every benchmark with every configuration of the appropriate memory level (L1, L2, ..).
+    <parsec_workspace>/outputs/<memory level>/

-The plotter_.._IPC_5|10pt scripts will produce the graphs required by the second exercise in the assignment.
-They will reproduce the graphs of the blackscholes benchmarks of the first question, but this time also apply a 5% or 10% reduction in Instructions Per Cycle (IPC) per doubling of the memory characteristics (size, block/page size, associativity).
+The plotter scripts will produce the graphs for every benchmark with every configuration of the appropriate memory level (L1, L2, ..) in the folder they are executed from.

-*Note 1: The bencher scripts produce the outputs in the path `<parsec_workspace>/outputs/<memory level>/` and the output logs in the path `<parsec_workspace>/logs/`*
+They will also produce the same graphs if there was a 5% and 10% IPC reduction in place for every doubling of the memory capacity or associtivity.
+Those graphs can be distinguished by the `_5pt` and `_10pt` suffixes.

-*Note 2: There is a simple check in place to avoid rerunning the same benchmarks; if the output for the current benchmark already exists, and it's not the last one in the folder, it is skipped.*
+*Important Note: There is a simple check in place to avoid rerunning the same benchmarks; if the output for the current benchmark already exists, and it's not the last one in the folder, it is skipped.*